Wickson Hall Rm. 2026

 -->

-Welcome To the Lab!
+Welcome to the Lab!

 Our lab is working to develop the next generation of high-performance computational tools that can allow for realistic simulation of plant systems in order to better understand how plant structure and function impacts biophysical processes across scales.
 We combine novel experimental and modeling approaches to conduct basic and applied research in plant productivity and water-use efficiency.